PlayFab/MpsSamples/README.md

 Simple executable that integrates with PlayFab's Gameserver SDK (GSDK).
 It starts an http server that will respond to GET requests with a json file containing whatever configuration values it read from the GSDK.
 More information [here](WindowsRunnerCSharp/README.md).

-## Questions

-If you have any questions, feel free to engage in the repo's discussions [here](https://github.com/PlayFab/MpsSamples/discussions) or find us in Discord [here](https://aka.ms/msftgamedevdiscord)

 ## Community samples

 Here you can find a list of samples and utilities created and supported by our community.
 [Let us know](https://github.com/PlayFab/gsdkSamples/issues) if you have created a sample yourself and would like to have it mentioned here.